Essex Community Foundation

 - Show how your work addresses current priorities (cost of living, young people, carers, environment, community connection)

-- Provide evidence of community need and your organization's ability to address it
+- Provide evidence of community need and your organisation's ability to address it

 - Ensure governance is sound (minimum three unrelated committee members)